-Effective after six (6) months of employment, the Employer will pay 100% of the premiums to provide a long-term disability plan which pays 66-2/3 of an employee's regular monthly earnings to a maximum of \$3,500 per month, following a qualifying period of 225 days.
+Effective after 6 months of employment, the employee will pay 100% of the premium to provide a long-term disability plan which pays 66-2/3 of an employee's regular monthly earnings to a maximum of \$3,500 per month, following a qualifying period of 225 days.

 - An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits. - During any illness or injury the employee will notify the Employer of her intention to return to work as far in advance as possible. - An employee may be required to provide proof of disabling illness or injury, and proof of ability to return and meet the full requirements of their position, from a qualified medical practitioner, for any absence.
-The Employer will not be unreasonable with requests made under this provision.
+Late notice does not cause forfeiture of sick pay benefits. - 14.06 (a) An employee may be required to provide proof of disabling illness or injury, and proof of ability to return and meet the full requirements of their position, from a qualified medical